EnsurityTechnologies/vaultdoc/content/VAULT Manager/ThinC-VAULT Configuration/Group Management/_index.md

 Maximum of 3 groups can be created with maximum of 5 users per group.

-### Add Members to the Group
+## Add Members to the Group

 Admin can add multiple members to the group.
 To add a member to the group, click on "Add Member" and select one or more users in the list of users and click on Add Members.

+## Group Deletion

+In the user management window click on  in the Group tile to delete the Group.
+After successful deletion of the user "Delete Group Successful" notification will be displayed by the tool.

-### Delete Members from the Group
+## Delete Members from the Group

 To remove the user from a group, click on  and the tool displays a pop-up message "Are you sure?
 You want to remove user from group!", click on "Yes, Remove" to remove the user from the group else click on "No Keep".

-## Group Deletion:

-In the user management window click on  in the Group tile to delete the Group.
-After successful deletion of the user "Delete Group Successful" notification will be displayed by the tool.